nhgritctran/PheTK/README.md

 - _sex_at_birth_: sex at birth
 - _ehr_length_: EHR duration, in year, from first to last diagnosis code
 - _dx_code_occurrence_count_: counts the occurrences of diagnosis codes throughout EHR of each participant.
-For example: person 1 having R50 (fever) code on 5 different dates, R05 (cough) code on 3 different dates, and R05.1 (acute cough) code on 2 different dates, will have a dx_code_occurrence_count = 10.
+For example, person 1 having R50 (fever) code on 5 different dates, R05 (cough) code on 3 different dates, and R05.1 (acute cough) code on 2 different dates, will have a dx_code_occurrence_count = 10.
 - _dx_condition_count_: counts the number of unique conditions occurred throughout EHR of each participant.
 For example, for the same person 1 above, the dx_condition_count = 3 (R05 - cough, R05.1 - acute cough, R50 - fever).
 - _genetic_ancestry_: returns string values of predicted ancestries, e.g., "eur", "afr", etc.
-These are only useful if user would like to filter data by genetic ancestries.
+These are only useful if users would like to filter data by genetic ancestries.
 - _first_n_pcs_: retrieves first n genetic PC components from genetic PCA data generated by All of Us.
 - _drop_nulls_: remove rows containing null values in any column.

 #### Jupyter Notebook example for other platforms with OMOP data stored in Google BigQuery:
-The only difference in this case is that user need to provide dataset ID for gbq_dataset_id parameter.
+The only difference in this case is that users need to provide dataset ID for the gbq_dataset_id parameter.
-The rest should be the same as above example.
+The rest should be the same as the above example.
-Please make sure the custom database meet the requirements in section 4.2.
+Please make sure the custom database meets the requirements in section 4.2.
 ```
 from PheTK.Cohort import Cohort